xiaohai0313/News-app/README.md

 ## Back-end server

-- Use the cloud backend code in node.js for all calls to Guardian News / New York Times API.
+- Use the cloud backend code in node.js for all calls to Guardian News / New York Times API
-- The cloud backend code receives JSON from API and returns it to the client, possibly filtered and modified (see below)
+- The cloud backend code receives JSON from API and returns it to the client
 - The cloud back end is a "proxy"

 ## Demo Screenshot: